citrix/workspace-linux-fast-connect-credential-insertion-api/docs/setting-up-your-environment.md

 To use the Fast Connect API you must first configure your site appropriately:

 1. In StoreFront, enable the HTTP Basic authentication method as follows: ![Manage authentication methods](manage-auth-methods.png)
-2. If Citrix Receiver for Linux is running, close it.
+2. If Citrix Workspace app for Linux is running, close it.
 3. If the Authentication Manager (AM) daemon is running, terminate it.
 4. Add the following key to the AM configuration file ($ICAROOT/config/AuthManConfig.xml) to allow HTTP Basic authentication, which is needed for SSO: